 Points2One (to create the vector profiles)

-I also had a DSM and DTM and the process I explain uses both.
+I also had a DSM and DTM and in the process I explain their use.

 The area for the example is the Humber Bridge (shown above) and the DSM and DTM are open data from the Environment Agency 1m LIDAR.

 Load the DSM and DTM.
 Locate the area for your profile and either draw a line (I used a scratch layer) or use an existing line layer.
 I digitised a line along the centre of the bridge from one side to the other being careful not to stray either side – the white line in the figure below.
 The figure also shows the DSM layer with the DTM below it.

 I don’t intend to go through the use of the QProf tool I figure you can do that yourselves but it is easy to use and has many options.
 Below is an image of the profiles from the line layer.
 You can see the bridge deck and piers quite clearly also the banks and water surface:

 QProf allows you to export in many formats, I choose csv and I create a separate csv for both the DTM and DSM.

 Once you have saved the csv files, open it in QGIS using the ‘add csv layer’.
 You should see 7 columns of figures:

 - Y (I’m doing this in BNG (EPSG:27700) I have not tried it in any other)

 - cds2d (this will be our ‘X’ axis)